-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount Describe: Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).
-Describe: Department of Administrative Services through a private collection agency.
-Department of Administrative dervices unough a private concentriagency.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount Describe: Describe: Department of Administrative Services through a private collection agency.
 Recover through repayment plans.
 Establish a unit to investigate and collect improper payments.
-Active C4K providers are able to have their payment adjusted.
-Reduce payments in subsequent months.
-Describe: Active C4K providers are able to have their payment adjusted.
-Recover through state/territory tax intercepts.
+Active C4K providers are able to have their payment adjusted. ▼ Reduce payments in subsequent months.
+Describe: Active C4K providers are able to have their payment adjusted. ■ Recover through state/territory tax intercepts.
 Describe: Department of Administrative Services intercept state tax funds.
 Recover through other means.
-Describe: ■ Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
-Describe: C4K Recoupment conduct thorough investigations ✓ Other Describe: Through a Memorandum of Agreement between the OEC and Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a system to detect and prevent errors before the agency approves benefits.
+Describe: Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
+Describe: C4K Recoupment conduct thorough investigations ▼ Other Describe: Through a Memorandum of Agreement between the OEC and Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a system to detect and prevent errors before the agency approves benefits.
 This program is a fraud prevention program.